 I used to take an ugly plastic poncho with me when I cruised, in case I was caught in the rain in port.
 I didn’t feel like taking a bulky raincoat.
 But plastic ponchos are ridiculously ugly.

 Is your gift recipient cruising to an area with lots of wildlife?
-On our recent cruise to Alaska I was so thankful that we had binoculars.
-From the deck of a cruise ship, what were just tiny moving dots to the naked eye suddenly became a mama bear and her cub, or a pod of porpoises.
+On our recent cruise to Alaska, I was so thankful that we had binoculars.
+From the deck of a cruise ship, what looked like tiny moving dots to the naked eye suddenly became a mama bear and her cub, or a pod of porpoises.